viznate/nathaniel.github.io/README.md

 🚀 Live Demo
-You can view the live version of my portfolio here: https://your-username.github.io/
+You can view the live version of my portfolio here: https://nathaniel.github.io/

-(Remember to replace your-username with your actual GitHub username!)

 💡 How to Use
 The website functions like a basic terminal.
 To navigate, simply type one of the available commands and press Enter.